Vital Reds Review: Does Gundry MD’s Polyphenol Blend Work?

 The ingredients in proprietary whole food blends like this are usually listed with the highest content in the formula first.

 The first 8 in this powdered reds product are: carrot, organic apple peel, grape skin extract, grape seed extract, aronia berry, organic flax, mulberry and blackcurrant.
-These are all high antioxidant superfoods.
+These are all beneficial superfoods rich in antioxidants and other nutrients.

 2. Metabolic Blend for Weight Management and Extra Energy